Radwanbaba13/MovieRecommenderSystem/README.md

 [This dataset can be found on Kaggle.](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv)

-The dataset comprised of 45,000 movies which were listed in the full MovieLens Dataset.
+The dataset is comprised of 45,000 movies which were listed in the full MovieLens Dataset.
 The data consists of movies released before July 2017.
 This first dataset is built upon 24 different features as movie metadata:
 - Adult: Whether the movie is rated as an adult film or not (boolean)
 - Belongs_to_collection
 - Budget: The budget of the film (int)